Red Rhino Fund

 Founded in 2007, the Red Rhino Fund is an endowed, charitable fund run by a nine-member student board with faculty advisors.
 At its core, the Fund’s mission is an extension of the school motto, Not to be served, but to serve.
 The group works to create positive change in the Greater Waterbury (CT) community for children, especially those who are underprivileged.
 They do so by awarding nominal monetary grants and promoting local organizations in support of education, literacy, and the arts.
 Along the way, Taft students gain solid perspectives on the importance of philanthropic work, and develop fundamental knowledge, understanding, and skills to continue philanthropic, not-for-profit work later in life.

 Board members conduct detailed research and reviews of each grant applicant and proposal, which may include volunteer work with the organization to build personal connections and more fully understand the impact of their mission, general site visits, and participation in after-school activities.
 Grant monies are presented in February to the charities chosen by the Red Rhino Fund board.
-Recent grant recipients include the the United Way, Save Girls on FYRE, Inc., St. Vincent DePaul Mission, and Reach out and Read, Inc.
+Recent grant recipients include the United Way, Save Girls on FYRE, Inc., St. Vincent DePaul Mission, The Mattatuck Museum, and Reach out and Read, Inc.

 All gifts made to the Red Rhino Fund are tax deductible and may be sent to: